Skip to main content

 Context Key to store ResultCognigyScriptThe parameter appears when Store in Context is selected.
 The result is stored in the extractedEntity Context object by default.
 You can specify another key.

 When using the Interaction Panel, you can trigger two types of debug logs.
-These logs are only available when using the Interaction Panel and are not intended for production debugging.
+These logs are only available when using the Interaction Panel and aren’t intended for production debugging.
 You can also combine both log types.

 ParameterTypeDescription

 Show Token CountToggleSend a debug message containing the input, output, and total token count.
-The message appears in the Interaction Panel when Debug Mode is enabled.
-Cognigy.AI uses the GPT-3 tokenizer algorithm, so actual token usage may vary depending on the model used.
+The message appears in the Interaction Panel when debug mode is activated.
+Cognigy.AI uses the GPT-3 tokenizer, so actual token usage may vary depending on the model.
 The parameter is inactive by default.

 Log Request and CompletionToggleSend a debug message containing the LLM provider and the subsequent completion.
 The message appears in the Interaction Panel when Debug Mode is enabled.
 The parameter is inactive by default.